Capacity: Judge

 Judge Namhla Thina Siwendu is a judge of the Gauteng High Court, Johannesburg.

-Siwendu was one of the first black women to successfully run her own commercial attorney’s firm, Siwendu & Partners Inc. from 1996 until 2012, when it merged with Cliffe Dekker Hofmeyer Inc – one of the ‘Big 5’ law firms in SA.
+Siwendu was one of the first black women to successfully run her own commercial law firm, Siwendu & Partners Inc., from 1996 until 2012, when it merged with Cliffe Dekker Hofmeyr Inc. – one of the ‘Big 5’ law firms in South Africa.
+Following the merger, she became Director of the Corporate Commercial Department at Cliffe Dekker Hofmeyr.

-In 2015, Siwendu formed part of the National Forum for the Transformation of the Legal Profession, established to facilitate major reforms in the legal profession and was the forerunner to the statutory Legal Practice Council, which now governs both attorneys and advocates.
+In 2015, Siwendu was part of the National Forum for the Transformation of the Legal Profession, established to facilitate major reforms in the legal sector.
+This body was the forerunner to the statutory Legal Practice Council, which now governs both attorneys and advocates.

-From June 2022 to October 2023, Siwendu served as acting judge in the Supreme Court of Appeal, further bolstering her appellate experience.
+From June 2022 to October 2023, Siwendu served as an acting judge in the Supreme Court of Appeal, further strengthening her appellate experience.

-As an attorney, Siwendu was member of the KwaZulu-Natal Law Society (1996 – 2013) and the Black Lawyers Association (1998 – 2017).
-As a judge, Siwendu is a member of the Internation Association of Women Judges’ SA chapter (from 2017), a trainer with the African Regional Judges Forum, and have served on numerous committees in the Johannesburg High Court.
+As an attorney, Siwendu was a member of the KwaZulu-Natal Law Society (1996–2013) and the Black Lawyers Association (1998–2017).
+As a judge, she is a member of the International Association of Women Judges (SA Chapter, from 2017), a trainer with the African Regional Judges Forum, and has served on numerous committees in the Johannesburg High Court.

 SCA Interview | May 2024

 In May 2024 Judge Siwendu was interviewed by the JSC for a position on the Supreme Court of Appeal.
-Siwendu was unsuccessful in his interview.
+Siwendu was unsuccessful in her interview.

 SCA Interview Synopsis | October 2023